Climate change is happening. And it's happening at an accelerating pace - faster than the original projections calculated.

-The urban climate analysis was developed by the City Department Urban planning, mobility and integration and by the .. and prepared by Weatherpark GmbH in cooperation with the Institute for Climate and Energy Concepts (INKEK GmbH).
+The urban climate analysis was commissioned by City Department Urban planning, mobility and integration and Service Unit Urban climate and environment.. and prepared by Weatherpark GmbH in cooperation with the Institute for Climate and Energy Concepts (INKEK GmbH).

-It is an area-wide, systematic as-is analysis of Innsbruck's urban climate, was prepared according to the VDI (Association of German Engineers) and supplemented by a summer measurement campaign.
+It is a comprehensive, systematic analysis of the current state of Innsbruck's urban climate, was compiled in accordance with the VDI (Association of German Engineers) and supplemented by a summer measurement campaign.

-Based on the urban climate analysis, for example, fresh air and cold air pathways are located in order to be able to protect them in a more targeted manner.
+The urban climate analysis is used, for example, to locate fresh air and cold air corridors so that they can be protected in a more targeted manner.
 The analysis also shows which areas of the city are particularly overheated and which local adaptation measures (greening, unsealing, etc.) are necessary.

 Results of the urban climate analysis